 AP German 4/5: Enter 81010 and text @apgerman45

 Conference Time: My conference period this year is 8th period, which is from 3:00-3:40.

-Tutoring: I am generally available for tutoring and make-up work Tuesday, Thursday, and Friday mornings before school; and after school on Mondays-Thursdays.
+Tutoring: I am generally available for tutoring and make-up work Tuesday, Thursday, and Friday mornings before school; and after school on Tuesdays-Thursdays.
 I am also available during A-advocate period for tutoring and make-up work.
 I will do my best to accommodate any student.
 Students should let me know when they want to meet with me.

 Room number: My classroom is located in room #2007.

 E-mail address: firstname.lastname@example.org

 School phone: 936-435-6100 extension 2007 (You will need to call the main number, and then ask for my extension.
 Our current phone system does not allow you to call the teachers' rooms directly.)

 Social Media: I am an old-fashioned kind of teacher, and do not use social media to communicate.
 Please feel free to e-mail or call me about any concerns or questions which you might have.